The Cauchy problem of coupled elliptic sine-Gordon equations with noise: Analysis of a general kernel-based regularization and reliable tools of computing: Problem settings and notation

 Our objective in this paper is to develop the computational foundations, we further assume that the system (\ref{eq:1.2})-(\ref{eq:initial}) has a unique solution in $\Omega$.
-In the next subsection, we shall give the regularization method and show our main theoretical results.
+In the next subsections, we review briefly the mild solution and then the Hadamard-instability is illuminated.
+Consequently, the modified method is designed together with some results needed to prove our main results.